 Heading Contents of Field Carside Parms The Carside Slope alarm parameter values that were in place at the time the train arrived at the site.
-The value after Slope is set by the Carside Slope option on the Alarm Settings (Advanced) menu.
-The value after Minimum is set by the Carside Minimum option on the Alarm Settings (Advanced) menu.
+The value after Carside Slope is set by the Carside Slope option on the Alarm Settings menu.
+The value after Minimum is set by the Carside Minimum option on the Alarm Settings menu.
 Section 4.0 - Serial Interface tells how to set these values.
 Resistor Test Mode The status of the post-train resistor integrity test at the time the train arrived at the site.
 Valid values (aka modes) are Enabled, Reduced, and Disabled.
 Section 4.0 - Serial Interface tells how to set this value using the Resistor Test Mode option on the Equipment Settings menu.
 Wheel The location of the wheel scanners.
 If the track orientation is east and west, the wheel scanners are labeled north and south.
 If the track orientation is north and south, they are labeled east and west.
+This field only appears when Hotwheel alarm reporting is enabled using the Hotwheel option on the Equipment Settings menu.
 Max The maximum temperature, above the ambient temperature in degrees Fahrenheit, recorded by the wheel scanner on a given railside.
-If the train did not have the Hotwheel option enabled during passage, this field contains "" instead of a heat value.
+This field only appears when Hotwheel alarm reporting is enabled using the Hotwheel option on the Equipment Settings menu.
 Avg The average temperature, above the ambient temperature in degrees Fahrenheit, calculated from all recorded temperatures from the wheel scanner on a given railside.
-If the train did not have the Hotwheel option enabled during passage, this field contains "" instead of a heat value.
+This field only appears when Hotwheel alarm reporting is enabled using the Hotwheel option on the Equipment Settings menu.
 Resistor Read The scanner resistor temperature (read after train passage), in degrees Fahrenheit, recorded by the wheel scanner on a given railside.
-If the train did not have the Hotwheel option enabled during passage, this field contains "" instead of a heat value.
+This field only appears when Hotwheel alarm reporting is enabled using the Hotwheel option on the Equipment Settings menu.
 Resistor Req The resistor temperature, in degrees Fahrenheit, required by the wheel scanner on a given railside to avoid a Cold Wheel Scanner Resistor alarm.
 This value was calculated using the amount of time the shutters were open and the Resistor Test Mode option in effect at the time the train exits the site.
 If the Resistor Test Mode option is disabled , a zero appears in this field.
-If the train did not have the Hotwheel option enabled during passage, this field contains "" instead of a heat value.
+This field only appears when Hotwheel alarm reporting is enabled using the Hotwheel option on the Equipment Settings menu.